yjr927/Solvely-/README.md

 - **Short, active sentences.** "Snap.
 Solve.
 Understand."
 - **First-person singular avoided** — speaks directly to the user ("you", "your question").
 - **No jargon.** Math terms are exact (e.g. "quadratic") but UI copy is plain English.
-- **Emoji: sparingly** — flame 🔥 for streaks, gift 🎁 for rewards.
-No random decoration.
 - **Casing:** Sentence case for UI labels, ALLCAPS for small status chips (`QUADRATIC`, `DETECTED`).
 - **Numbers in copy:** spelled out below ten ("3 free scans"), numerals for math.